PMC Ltd.: Technology

 PMC uses "Advanced Transmission Line" technology in all of their loudspeakers.
 This is a means of loading a drive unit in a cabinet in such a way as to absorb the unwanted frequencies that radiate from the rear of the speaker driver.
 The speaker is mounted at the end of a folded line within the cabinet, which is lined with foam of varying absorbency.
 The lowest frequencies are allowed to pass through the line and emerge in phase from a vent on the front or rear face of the cabinet, in effect acting as a second bass driver.
 By absorbing the unwanted bass frequencies, the upper bass and midrange are not masked by harmonic distortion.

 The ATL design enables the speakers to produce higher sound pressure levels and deeper bass extension than is possible with similar sized speakers using either ported or sealed cabinets.
 The speakers can also be played at lower volumes without any loss of frequency response.

 Products

 PMC manufactures products for both hi-fi and studio use.
 The hi-fi products originally grew out of the studio designs.
-The company also makes a range of on-wall speakers called the Wafer series.
+The company also makes a range of on-wall/in-wall speakers called the ci series.
 These also use the folded transmission line and are voiced identically to the traditional box speakers.